Magento 2 vs WooCommerce: Complete Comparison

 Magento 2 is gaining the popularity and currently hosts around 0.2% of the top million and almost 0,1% of the entire Internet.
 This number continues to grow as Magento 2 continues to improve its existing features and adding new ones.

-The tendency of Magento 2 stores’ popularity in the US among other countries remain stable – it is around 45% from others.
+The tendency of Magento 2 stores’ popularity in the US among other countries remain stable – it is around 45% of others.
 Other companies that prefer Magento are based in the Netherlands or the United Kingdom according to the following statistics.

 As for WooCommerce, it has a big amount of stores around the globe.
 That’s because WooCommerce is good for the start of the business, it has the necessary amount of functions for the simple shop.
 It has 3.6% of the top of the million and 0.6% of the entire Internet.

-There are nearly 45 thousand of stores that use WooCommerce in the US, the other significant amount relies on Great Britain – 14546, and Australia – 9255.
+There are nearly 45 thousand stores that use WooCommerce in the US, the other significant amount relies on Great Britain – 14546, and Australia – 9255.

 Magento 2 vs WooCommerce: Which Platform Wins?

 Overall both platforms are very good at what they do.
 You can’t really go wrong with either, but if we were to suggest one, it would definitely be Magento 2.
 It offers you much better opportunities for scaling up and making more money down the line.
 It is also stronger than WooCommerce in security and user support.
 For these reasons, Magento 2 is the best CMS out there today.